 Ease of Setup

 There are six poles, so the color coded pole system is essential, but could be much better.
 The setup directions list wrong colors (or else our reviewers never knew they were color blind) on the tent color coding system.
-The instructions are difficult to follow, kicking up the risk of arguments on our stressful-tent-setup-o-meter, and the pole system is difficult to visualize (perhaps contributing to the difficulty interpreting the instructions).
-The instructions recommend practicing setting up the tent at home – we recommend practicing a couple of times with the team of setter-uppers you will be working with at the campsite.
-The color coding on the fly, however, is an absolute success: match the pink-ish (not red, as the instructions say) webbing tabs and you've got it.
+The instructions are difficult to follow, kicking up the risk of arguments on our stressful-tent-setup-o-meter, and the pole system 's hard to visualize (perhaps contributing to the difficulty interpreting the instructions).
+The instructions recommend practicing setting up the tent at home — we recommend practicing a couple of times with the team of setter-uppers you will be working with at the campsite.
+The color coding on the fly, however, is an absolute success: match the pinkish (not red, as the instructions say) webbing tabs, and you've got it.

 This is a great family tent.
 Because of its shorter stature, it's not a tent you want to spend all day in.
 For sustained sunny and hot days, check out the Coleman Carlsbad Fast Pitch 6 or the REI Kingdom 6, and for a basecamp-style tent where the comfort of standing up is important, check out the Mountain Hardwear Optic 6 or the Marmot Limestone 6.

-The Flying Diamond 6 is pretty pricey at $650.
+The Flying Diamond 6 is pretty pricey at $700.
 In fact, it is the most expensive tent in this review by at least $50.
-We liked it, but if it isn't an absolutely perfect match for you uses, it's probably not worth the money.
+We liked it, but if it isn't a perfect match for your uses, it's probably not worth the money.